Connecticut lawyer, 'close personal friend' of Fotis Dulos, possibly dug hole described as '100 percent a human grave'

 Jay Lawlor, a member of the Windsor Rod & Gun Club in East Granby, which was founded by Mawhinney, told police on Aug.
 7 that he and a friend, Lee McKay, found a large hole on the property that “100 percent [was] a human grave.”

 Lawlor and McKay were out hunting May 18 when they came across “an area of disturbed ground,” the affidavit states.
 There was a large hole that was about 2 feet wide, 6 feet long and 3 feet deep with grill grates on top to conceal it.
-The men also noted a large blue tarp and two bags of limes nearby.
+The men also noted a large blue tarp and bags of lime nearby.

 FOTIS DULOS, ESTRANGED HUSBAND OF MISSING MOM JENNIFER DULOS, DENIES OWING HER FAMILY MONEY, CLAIMS THEY OWE HIM